01/22/2016 Mind-Body Health

 Holy Basil and the Doshas

 Holy basil carries the bitter, pungent, and astringent tastes, and generates a warming influence on the physiology.
-The herb is predominantly Kapha-reducing, but it can also be used to pacify Vata and Pitta.
+The holy basil leaf is predominantly Kapha-reducing, but it can also be used to pacify Vata and Pitta.
 It can, however, have a mildly Pitta-aggravating effect in people who are severely overheated.

 How to Use Holy Basil